-For any pan closet, or any of the forms of valve, plunger, or other water-closet not before mentioned, supplied with water as above described, per year, ten dollars piled with water as above described, per year, ten dollars
+For any pan closet, or any of the forms of valve, plunger, or other water-closet not before mentioned, sup-plied with water as above described, per year, ten dollars dollars dollars.

 For any form of hopper or water-closet, supplied from the ordinary style of cistern filled with ball-cock, and overflow pipe that communicates with the pipe to the water-closet, so that overflow will run into the hopper or water-closet, when ball-cock is defective, or from which an unlimited amount of water can be drawn by holding up the handle, per year, each, five dollars.